boyceEstes/lift-me/README.md

 1. System receives results with routine's exercises and name
 2. System delivers error - routine already exists, and include duplicate's name

 ---

-### Find Duplicate Routines Use Case

-#### Data:
-- Routine

-#### Primary course (happy path):
-1. Execute "Read all routine names" command
-2. System fetches all routines with matching names
-3. Execute "Read all routine exercises"
-4. System fetches all routines with matching exercises
-5. System delivers success if nothing is found

-Update this as we go

----